Context Order Bias: Why This LLM Only Sold Apples and Oranges

 We ran it 10 times with the same user input, “hello, I’d like some fruit recommendations”, and counted which fruits appeared in the responses.

-Strawberries and watermelons were never recommended.
+However: Strawberries and watermelons were never recommended.
 Not once across 10 conversations.
+Two products in the catalogue may as well not have existed.

 The setup